 DAY 7 | Deepdene Campsite – Cape Leeuwin Lighthouse

 This is the last day of the adventure!
 I remember being so exhausted that I slept at Deepdene Campsite for 12 hours.
 Even though it was only 16 km to finish the Cape to Cape Track, it seemed like a lot.
 I felt very weak on that day, and hiked two times slower than usual.
 It’s worth to say that this last section is poorly marked.
 I didn’t notice a single sign.
 So I just walked towards Cape Leeuwin Lighthouse that appeared on the horizon halfway through.
 The Water Wheel is the official end of the Cape to Cape Track, but the truth is that everyone goes a few extra kilometres to touch the second lighthouse.
-Don’t forget to sign in to the guest book at Water Wheel.
-The station looks very similar to the one at the beginning of the walking track.
+Don’t forget to sign off the track at Water Wheel.
+The station with the guest book looks very similar to the one at the beginning of the track.

 Deepdene Campsite – Cape Leeuwin Lighthouse, around 16 km (6 hours)